brewfamily/brewfamily.github.io/arrivals_and_departures.md

 ## Washington Brews (T and D)

-- Arrive in Barcelona the evening of 7/23
+- Arrive in Barcelona on 7/23 at 10:05AM
-- Leave (to Switzerland) on 8/2
+- Leave (to Switzerland) early on 8/2

 ## Spain Brews (Joe and Coloma)